 Grapefruit can be found in a variety of cocktail and mixed drink recipes and it's one of the favorite fruits of the bar.
 The tart taste of this citrus is ideal for adding a punch of flavor to drinks and it pairs perfectly with a variety of liquors and flavors.

-Among the favorite grapefruit based cocktails are iconic drinks like the Paloma and Greyhound.
+Among the favorite grapefruit based cocktails are iconic drinks such as the Paloma and greyhound.
 The fruit also makes an appearance in modern cocktails that pair the fruit with maple syrup or pomegranate.
-It's a very versatile citrus that can be used as a whole fruit, as a juice, or even as a grapefruit soda.
+It's a versatile citrus that can be used whole, as a juice, or even as a grapefruit soda.

 01 of 11

-The Paloma is one of the best and, at the same time, most underrated grapefruit cocktails.
-The traditional drink recipe uses a grapefruit soda like Jarritos Toronja or Squirt, which is why it is not often associated with the tart citrus fruit.
+The paloma is one of the best and, at the same time, most underrated grapefruit cocktails.
+The traditional drink recipe uses a grapefruit soda such as Jarritos Toronja or Squirt, which is why it is not often associated with the tart citrus fruit.
 Yet, it is a fantastic and unforgettable drink.

 02 of 11